threefoldfoundation/info_sdk/src/4_tokens/getting_freetft.md

 You can also choose to import an already existing wallet (like an interstellar wallet) into the SDK.

-We’re using interstellar as an example again, but any stellar wallet will be possible.
+We’re using Interstellar as an example again, but any Stellar wallet will be possible.

 Go to Interstellar and click security in the leftside menu.